-As the employment of technology advances in the extractive industry, so does worker safety.
-Wearables are presently trending which are clothing and accessories of workers in its various sectors that incorporate computer and modern electronic capabilities486.
-These biometric devices focus on their health and signal real-time alerts when they are, for example, overworked, highly stressed, or sleepy preventing the risk of injury or their causing accidents487.
-They can also monitor the external environment of the workers themselves, signaling them when key metrics onsite; which are, for example, oxygen, heat, and hazardous gas levels; are below or beyond a safe limit488.
+overworked, highly stressed, or sleepy preventing the risk of injury or their causing accidents250.
+They can also monitor the external environment of the workers themselves, signaling them when key metrics onsite; which are, for example, oxygen, heat, and hazardous gas levels; are below or beyond a safe limit251.

 Several companies in the oil and gas, coal, and mining sectors have also begun to entertain the possibility of implementing Digital Twin in some of their operations.
-This is a virtual representation of something physical; and such replica, which is essentially a computer program, can be used to simulate procedures to collect and analyze data with the ultimate goal of predicting how it will perform489. example, virtual simulations can prove themselves to be extremely useful when planning schedules and operations for a coal company490.
-By simulating the actual equipment and entire work process of onsite workers, it will be able to test new methodologies with different inputs until the best outcome is produced491.
-In shorter words, this trending technology is virtually verifying an object, process, or service before refining the real492.
+This is a virtual representation of something physical; and such replica, which is essentially a computer program, can be used to simulate procedures to collect and analyze data with the ultimate goal of predicting how it will perform252.
+As an example, virtual simulations can prove themselves to be extremely useful when planning schedules and operations for a coal company253.
+By simulating the actual equipment and entire work process of onsite workers, it will be able to test new methodologies with different inputs until the best outcome is produced254.
+In shorter words, this trending technology is virtually verifying an object, process, or service before refining the real255.

 One final trend that the extractive industry in the Philippines is finally catching up with is the Internet of Things (IoT).
-IoT refers to the interconnectedness of equipment, devices, and the like to the Internet that all collect, process, and share data; due in greater part to the arrival of almost at-cost computer chips and the ubiquity of wireless networks493.
-Take the case of automated vehicles in a coal mine that is digitally mapped, the remote operator can analyze information from the latter to optimize the former's movement by leveraging all possible haulage routes494.
-Programmed to have pre-determined goals, it is also possible that all these different objects communicate with each other without involving a human being, adding to them a level of digital intelligence and making them smarter and more responsive 495.
+IoT refers to the interconnectedness of equipment, devices, and the like to the Internet that all collect, process, and share data; due in greater part to the arrival of almost at-cost computer chips and the ubiquity of wireless networks256.
+Take the case of automated vehicles in a coal mine that is digitally mapped, the remote operator can analyze information from the latter to optimize the former's movement by leveraging all possible haulage routes257.
+Programmed to have pre-determined goals, it is also possible that all these different objects communicate with each other without involving a human being, adding to them a level of digital intelligence and making them smarter and more responsive258.